-- Towing a 30 foot trailer was the most stressed that Craig has been with driving any of our setups.
+- Towing a 30-foot trailer was the most stressful that Craig has been with driving any of our setups.
 This could have been due to the higher suspension, bigger wheels, and regular Goodyear Wrangler off-road tires, giving it a higher center of gravity and more prone to sway.

 6th Rig – 36-foot Keystone Montana 5th Wheel

 The downsides led us to want to try something else, and we were excited to try out a fifth wheel!
 We now had the truck, so that was good.
 We did a lot of research and knew we still wanted to stay smaller – ideally 35 feet or under.
 But still wanted a bedroom space for the kids.

 With just being at 36 feet and part of it going in the truck, it really didn’t make us that much longer than the 30-foot trailer, so that was an added bonus.
 We also heard it was much easier to tow then a trailer.

 Benefits of the 5th wheel:

 - Much easier to tow than the trailer.
 Craig couldn’t believe how much easier and better it felt!

-- Has a very good layout with a big fridge, 2 bedrooms (master bedroom and a rear bunk), loft area and big living room area.
+- Has a very good layout with a big fridge, two bedrooms (a main bedroom and a rear bunk), a loft area, and a big living room area.
 5th wheels lend themselves to more of an apartment-style layout.